Financial Controller Services

 Hiring a Controller will also depend on what the business owner or management expects from this position.
 For example, can they afford to pay for that position?
 Financial Controllers often take on similar responsibilities as Chief Financial Officer.

 What Is a Financial Controller?

 A full-time Controller can expect to command close to or in excess of a six-figure income, not including benefits and payroll taxes.
 Obviously, the more duties expected of the Controller, the more a firm will have to pay.
 Chief Financial Officers are even more expensive.

-You can learn more about when your business should hire a controller and the primary functions of this role in a business.
+You can learn more about when your business should hire a controller.

 - Setup or evaluate the books and accounting procedures of the company including a tailored chart of accounts

 - Clean up books that have fallen behind or are in disarray due to poor accounting procedures